JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 We'll start by training a model simply using 100 images from the **'normal'** class and 100 images from the **'pneumoni'** class.
 We will evaluate the following:

-- Train/test split: How much data is used for training and how much is used for testing?
+- **Train/test split:** How much data is used for training and how much is used for testing?
-- Confusion matrix: What do each of the cells in the confusion matrix describe?
+- **Confusion matrix:** What do each of the cells in the confusion matrix describe?
-- Precision & recall: What do these measure and how are they calculated?
+- **Precision & recall:** What do these measure and how are they calculated?

 ### Create an unbalanced binary classifier
 Next, we will use 100 images from the **'normal'** class, and add 200 more **'pneumonia'** class images.
 At this moment, the total count of images must be:

 - **'normal'** class = 100
 - **'pneumonia'** class = 300

+The model will be trained on very unbalanced classes; this will show what happens when the number of images in different classes is very different.
+We will be asked to evaluate:

+- **Confusion matrix:** What does the confusion matrix tell you about unbalanced data?
+- **Precision & recall:** How are precision and recall affected?
+- **Unbalanced classes:** How do unbalanced classes impact a machine learning model?

 ## Project Structure <a name="structure"/>